Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning

 GBFS uses $f_{\gbfs}(n)=h(s_n)$.
-Forward best-first search algorithms that use $h$ are called forward heuristic best-first search algorithms.
+Forward best-first search that uses $h$ is called forward \emph{heuristic} best-first search.
 Dijkstra search is a special case of \astar with $h(s)=0$.

-\astar guarantees the optimality of the solution returned when $h$ is admissible, i.e., $h(s)\leq h^*(s)$, where $h^*(s)$ is the optimal cost to go from the state $s$, while GBFS is a greedy algorithm that may return a suboptimal solution.
-To guarantee optimality, \astar checks for the goal condition between steps (1) and (2).
-In contrast, a satisficing algorithm like GBFS can perform \emph{early goal detection}, which immediately checks whether any successor node generated in step (2) satisfies the goal condition.
-Since this paper focuses on satisficing search, we use early goal detection for all algorithms.

 Typically, an open list is implemented as a priority queue ordered by NEC.
-Also, the NEC can be stateful, e.g., $g(s_n)$ can update its value.
-An open list based on a priority queue assumes monotonic updates to the NEC because a priority queue has an unfavorable time complexity for node removals. \astar, Dijkstra, and GBFS satisfy this condition because $g(n)$ decreases monotonically and $h(s_n)$ is constant.
+Since the NEC can be stateful, e.g., $g(s_n)$ can update its value, a priority queue-based open list assumes monotonic updates to the NEC because it has an unfavorable time complexity for removals. \astar, Dijkstra, and GBFS satisfy this condition because $g(n)$ decreases monotonically and $h(s_n)$ is constant.